IRS audit triggers

 6. Claiming 100% business use of a vehicle

 The IRS knows that it’s rare for someone to use a vehicle they own 100% of the time for business purposes.
 And, if you don’t have another personal vehicle registered in your name, it’s nearly impossible to report that the vehicle is exclusively used for business.
-Claiming 100% business use of a vehicle will almost certainly draw IRS attention.
+Claiming 100% business use of a vehicle will potentially draw IRS attention.
 The higher percentage you are claiming, the more critical it is that you have detailed records.

 7. Claiming a loss on a hobby